nazhot/FC_Event_Importer/README.md

 ```
 pip install -r requirements.txt
 ```
+If you do not have a copy of your Google Calendar API credentials, visit [developers.google.com](https://developers.google.com/workspace/guides/create-credentials) and follow the instructions.
+Add credentials.json to the project folder.
 Run the following script in your command line:
 ```
 python importer.py
 ```
 You will be prompted to authorize the app to connect to your Google Calendar

+## 🔄 Adding Recurring Events
+The repository comes with a bundle of recurring events already, within [recurring.json](/recurring.json).
+Most of these events are Trivia and Bingo Nights.
+The file is an array of JSON objects, each pertaining to a different venue.
+If the venue is already present, skip to the next section.
+Otherwise, you will need to add a new JSON object to the array.
+Each JSON object requires 3 key-value pairs:
+- `venue name`: _string_, the name of the venue, which will also be the name of the sub-calendar its events go on
+- `location`:   _string_, the location of the event, copied from a Google Maps entry
+- `events`:     _array_,  event JSON object(s) with the requirements listed in the next section

+To add an event to an existing venue, locate the venue's `events` array.
+Add a JSON object element with the following requirements:
+- `summary`:     _string_,      title of the event
+- `description`: _string_,      description of the event
+- `start`:      _JSON object_, start information of the event with the following requirements
+  - `dateTime`: _string_, the date/time that the event starts, formatted according to [RFC3339](https://www.rfc-editor.org/rfc/rfc3339)
+  - `timeZone`: _string_, the time zone the event takes place in, formatted as an IANA Time Zone Database name, e.g. America/Denver for these events
+- `end`:      _JSON object_, end information of the event with the following requirements
+  - `dateTime`: _string_, the date/time that the event ends, formatted according to [RFC3339](https://www.rfc-editor.org/rfc/rfc3339)
+  - `timeZone`: _string_, the time zone the event takes place in, formatted as an IANA Time Zone Database name, e.g. America/Denver for these events